ironscar/spring-six-pro/docs/spring-webflux-basic.md

   - they can be chained in sequence to keep converting from one `Mono` to another
 - `onErrorMap` can be used on convert Mono exceptions of one type to another

-- Figure out how to add: [TODO]
-  - all types of http methods and request bodies
-  - parallel calls with webclient
-  - DB calls in R2JDBC
-  - auth config in R2JDBC
-  - use password directly from spring security context (its encoded in bcrypt and we dont have the actual password so it fails)

 ## Caveats

 - You shouldn't have `web` and `webflux` dependencies in same project as webflux APIs silently fail with 404 in that case